Insights

 • To remember to breathe during the moments where I start to feel disconnected or rushed.

 As you focus on your goals, you’ll be less worried about whether or not people thought you were good, funny, charming, or talented.
-(In fact, focusing on thoughts like those makes it less likely your performance will go well.)
+(Thoughts like those actually make it less likely your performance will go well.)
+Instead, you’ll keep your mind focused on your specific goals, remove your ego from the equation, and stay centered on effective communication.

 X Mark icon